← Back to Articles

 Most people are comfortable with the setup after 2-3 guided sessions.

-Step 3: Regular Training Sessions
+Step 3: Regular training sessions

-• Duration: ~30 minutes per session
+• Duration: about 30 minutes per session

-Step 4: Progress Assessments
+Step 4: Progress assessments

-Step 5: Completion and Maintenance
+Step 5: Completion and maintenance

 A typical remote program runs 2-6 months: